Franchi-21/i3-dracula-config/README-EN.md

 ├── exact_picom     # Picom config
 ├── exact_polybar   # Polybar config
 ├── exact_rofi      # Rofi config
 └── gtk-3.0         # This is the configuration for all the windows (Make sure you have Dracula theme installed!
-Personally I use the one that's from xfce, which you can find here: [Dracula theme](https://www.xfce-look.org/p/1687249/))
+Personally I use the one that's from xfce, which you can find here: https://www.xfce-look.org/p/1687249/
 ```

 ---